'Don't react' - trade officials look past Trump noise at NAFTA talks

 MEXICO CITY: Donald Trump may be president of the United States but his words do not necessarily carry the weight of the U.S. government at the biggest trade shake-up he is pushing.
 Sometimes, it is better to block them out and carry on, officials say.

-Negotiations between the United States, Canada and Mexico to redraw the North American Free Trade Agreement (NAFTA) were clouded this week by Trump's plan to slap 25 percent tariffs on steel imports and claims that "trade wars are good, and easy to win."
+Negotiations between the United States, Canada and Mexico to redraw the North American Free Trade Agreement (NAFTA) were clouded this week by Trump's plan to slap 25 percent tariffs on steel imports and claims that trade wars are good.

 Participants at the talks have come to expect disruptions by Trump, ranging from his depictions of the United States as a victim of Canada and Mexico, to threats to dump the 24-year-old accord he has called a "disaster."